-The Blast (3,200 ci) is going to replace the Gossamer Gear Mariposa Plus (3,600 ci) which has been my regular 3 season pack for the past two years.
+The Blast (3,200 ci) replaced the Gossamer Gear Mariposa Plus (3,600 ci) which has been my regular 3 season pack for the past two years.
 I love the Mariposa Plus, but my current one is in pretty bad shape and it has a too much capacity for me when I’m out on a 2-3 day, three season trip.
 While the weight of my gear list has stayed pretty consistent over the past 2 years (10-15 lbs), the volume of my gear has shrunk as I’ve moved away from single walled tents to tarp based shelters.
 That means that I can get away with a smaller volume, lighter weight backpack.

 The customized version of the Blast 32 I purchased (10.7 oz) is about half the weight of my Mariposa Plus (22.3 oz.)
 The weight saving is the result of less fabric and the use of cuben fiber which is incredibly light, but strong.
 On top of that, there is less padding in the hip belt and shoulder straps.
 Not that the Mariposa Plus has a lot of either, but the Blast has even less.